-This kind of data gives you even more ways to personalize your subscribers’ experience that simple email preferences may not provide.
-You can use someone’s birthday to send them a celebratory email or use someone’s shoe size to send them a seasonal sale email that links to only the shoes left in that size.
+This kind of data gives you even more ways to personalize your subscribers’ experience.
+You can use someone’s birthday to send them a celebratory email or use someone’s shoe size to highlight the shoes available in that size.
 Pretty powerful, huh?

-Part of Sephora’s email preference center asks for the country and zip code you live in.
-What’s more, they set expectations on how they plan to use that information to motivate subscribers to share this info.
+Part of Sephora’s email preference center asks for your country and zip code.
+They are transparent on how they plan to use that information, motivating subscribers to share more.

 How to create an effective preference center

-Once you’ve figured out the preferences you want to offer your subscribers, it’s time to think about how you’re going to lay it all out there.
+Once you’ve figured out what information you want to obtain from your preference center, it’s time to think about presentation and organization.
 While there are always exceptions, here are some general best practices you should consider.

 1. Give a universal unsubscribe option

 If you’re going to replace your emails’ unsubscribe link with your preference center, you have to provide a way for people to unsubscribe from all of your emails.
 This helps you stay compliant with laws such as CAN-SPAM from the U.S., Canada’s CASL, the EU’s and UK’s GDPR, and others around the world—now, and in the future.

 Even if you have a separate unsubscribe link in your email, it’s a good idea to have an unsubscribe option in your preference center.
 Be sure to make it easy for people to unsubscribe from your preference center page.

 When subscribers sign up for specific email preferences, they except to receive them.
 Not doing so can erode brand trust, beyond just what is (or isn’t) in their inbox.
 Only ask for details you need or can use to keep your data clean and usable.